lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 `--input` puts **lmchk**{: style="color: blue"} in a special mode.
 It doesn't attempt to read anything; instead, it prints out a table of all the tags it tries to read, together with a brief description of the tag, and then exits.

+`--help` plays a similar role for the command line arguments: it prints out a brief summary of arguments effective in the code you are using.

 `--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses in the absence of user's specification)

 The remainder of this section explains the output of `lmchk --input`.
 It is not necessary to the tutorial,